Last updated on July 12th, 2019 at 03:13 pm.

 I think most of us have heard this at some point, and with good reason.
 Eliminating unnecessary expenses is a sure-fire way to improve your financial situation.

-Without further ado, here are some tips and tricks for saving money.
+Without further ado, here are some great money saving tips!

 I stopped paying for cable and picked up a Mohu Leaf 50 to get local TV in HD.
 You can also supplement cable with services like Hulu.

 I also still use my Mom’s Netflix password.
 Yep, it’s silly, but Netflix has yet to explicitly prohibit it.
 If that ever happens, I would certainly get my own account.
 But in the meantime – why not?